Logical signals

 The value of a signal

 You can access the current value of a signal using value.
 You cannot access this as part of synthesizable ROHD code.
-ROHD supports X and Z values and propogation.
+ROHD supports X and Z values and propagation.
 If the signal is valid (no X or Z in it), you can also convert it to an int with value.toInt() (ROHD will throw an exception otherwise).
 If the signal has more bits than a dart int (64 bits, usually), you need to use value.toBigInt() to get a BigInt (again, ROHD will throw an exception otherwise).

 The value of a Logic is of type LogicValue, with pre-defined constant bit values x, z, one, and zero.
 LogicValue has a number of built-in logical operations (like &, |, ^, +, -, etc.).